 The parties to the Appeal have the right to have an advisor or retain and be represented by counsel for the Appeal hearing, at their own expense.
 The Appeal Committee reserves the right to retain counsel.
 The Appeal Committee has no authority to make any order for the payment of costs.

 Notice of the name of any advisor or legal counsel retained by a party shall be provided to the Committee and to the other party(ies) as soon as possible and at least three working days prior to the start of the Appeal hearing.
-Board hearings will normally not be unreasonably postponed or rescheduled due to the unavailability of the advisor or counsel.
+Appeal Committee hearings will not be unreasonably postponed or rescheduled due to the unavailability of the advisor or counsel.

-Subject to the requirements set out in this Policy and Procedure, the Committee shall determine its own procedures and practices in any appeal and the Chair may make such rules and orders as he or she deems necessary and proper to ensure a fair and expeditious proceeding.
+Subject to the requirements set out in this Policy and Procedures, the Committee shall determine its own procedures and practices in any Appeal and the Chair may make such rules and orders as they deem necessary and proper to ensure a fair and expeditious proceeding.
 In determining its own hearing procedures, the Committee shall take into account the need for participants to be safe and have access to supports.
 The Committee is bound by neither strict legal procedures nor strict rules of evidence.
-It shall proceed fairly in its disposition of the appeal, ensuring that all parties are aware of the evidence to be considered, provided copies of all relevant documents to be considered by the panel, and are given an opportunity to be heard during the process.
+It shall proceed fairly in its disposition of the appeal, ensuring that all parties are aware of the evidence to be considered, provided copies of all relevant documents to be considered by the Committee, and are given an opportunity to be heard during the process.

 The University Secretary, or designate, shall provide administrative support and procedural advice to the Committee.